IMAGINARY/quantum-arcade-scripts/README.md

-# Autostadt "KI und DU" scripts
+# Quantum Arcade scripts

-These scripts are used to install certain interactive stations in the Autostadt exhibition "KI und DU".
+These scripts are used to install certain interactive stations in the Quantum Arcade project.

 # Installation